Seafzz/PP2/README.md

 ## Setup and Usage
 1. Clone the repository: https://github.com/Seafzz/PP2
-2. Start the index.html in with you webbrowser and to start the game.
+2. Open the index.html with you web browser to start the game.

 ## Known Bugs
 After the times run out and you press Go Again, it does not call for a new quote.
 (Refreshing the page does.)